AMReX-Fluids/AMReX-Hydro/Docs/source/index.rst

 be differenced to create the convective term.

-AMReX-Hydro also includes the flux redistribution and state redistribution algorhitms which are used to address the ``small cell problem'' associated with explicit cut cell algorithms.
+AMReX-Hydro also includes the flux redistribution and state redistribution algorhitms which are used to address the "small cell problem" associated with explicit cut cell algorithms.

 We organize the documentation here by chapters with the same headings as the